siran/writing/books/A New Arithmetic/A New Arithmetic - 900 Pedagogical Note.md

 This note does not belong at the beginning of the book.

 The book itself is a description of ultrareal numbers.
-But the idea has a pedagogical consequence: arithmetic should not train the mind to mistake union for addition.
+But the idea has a pedagogical consequence: arithmetic should distinguish union from addition.

 The goal is not to make early arithmetic harder.

-The goal is to prevent arithmetic from becoming too small.
+The goal is to keep relation available as part of arithmetic.

 A child can learn: